singularity-code/scim-endpoint/README.md

 # personify-scim-server

-Spring Boot Java SCIM server implementation with pluggable persistence layer
+Spring Boot Java SCIM server implementation with pluggable persistence layer.
+If you need to expose your identities using the SCIM protocol, you only need to write the storage layer in JAVA.

 ## intro